Close Menu

 And if you’re participating in a workplace retirement plan, make sure you contribute enough to get your employer match so you don’t leave any money on the table.

 Don’t treat your 401(k) like a piggy bank.
 It’s harder to grow your wealth if you’re raiding your 401(k) from time to time to meet some type of financial obligation.
-Two of 10 (19.7%) Millennials currently have an outstanding 401(k) loan, according to Fidelity’s fourth-quarter 2025 retirement analysis.
+Two of 10 (19.7%) Millennials currently have an outstanding 401(k) loan, as reported by Fidelity’s fourth-quarter 2025 retirement analysis.

 While borrowing money from your 401(k) can help ease short-term cash-flow problems, it hurts your retirement account in the long run in a number of ways.
 The money you withdraw loses its ability to benefit from market gains.
 The money you use to pay back the loan will be in after-tax dollars, and those dollars will be taxed again when you take withdrawals in retirement.
 Another downside of borrowing from your 401(k) is that if you lose your job or switch jobs, you may be forced to pay back the outstanding loan balance within 60 days.